NICE is developing five pieces of guidance relating to trauma, Each piece of guidance will focus on a different aspect of trauma care.

 |Guidelines Development Group:||The Guideline Development Group (GDG) oversees the development process.|

-The NCCs may make a focussed call for evidence on specific clinical questions or subquestions, after it has done initial searches.
-It will be able to make a call at any point during development of the guideline, and stakeholders will usually be given 4weeks to respond.
-The NCC will approach all registered stakeholders for this evidence.
-The NCC may not issue any calls for evidence for a guideline if the Guideline Development Group (GDG) feels it is not necessary.
-In addition, the NCCs will accept relevant confidential data for consideration by the GDG.
-The Health Economic plan, review questions and search strategies will be available on the website 5 weeks prior to consultation.
+The National Collaborating Centre/Internal Development team may not issue any calls for evidence for a guideline if the Guideline Development Group feels it is not necessary.
+In addition, the National Collaborating Centre/Internal Development team will accept relevant confidential data for consideration by the Guideline Development Group.
+The Health Economic plan, review questions and search strategies will be available on the website 5 weeks prior to the draft guideline consultation commencing.